Rebel Wilson Celebrates ‘Year Of Health’ In Instagram Post Showcasing Stunning Weight Loss

 “Showing the world how to get healthy, awesome!” another fan exclaimed.

 “Looking gorgeous.
-You always do,” an additional fan commented, sharing a red heart emoji.
+You always do,” a third admirer commented, sharing a red heart emoji.

-The Austrailian actress has shared a numerous photos to her Instagram over the course of 2020 to document her journey, peppering her feed with shots of herself in flattering outfits such as this one.
-She’s also included several photos and videos of various workouts she’s tried to stay fit, including surfing and boxing.
+The Australian actress has shared numerous photos on Instagram over the course of 2020 to document her weight loss, peppering her feed with shots of herself in flattering outfits such as this one.
+She’s also included several photos and videos of various workouts she’s tried in her quest to stay fit, including surfing and boxing.